tiffanynn/CMPE181_Project/README.md

 5. In the process of running more code examples

 **Jennifer:**
+1. Researched object detection and ran an object source code
+2. Researching license plate recogniton and provided Reference #1
+3. Plan to experiment with sample codes and discuss with team the direction of this project

 **Tiffany:**
 1. Set up the Github repository for the team